-32 This These coding schemes allows 1) the Meaningfulness Modality coefficients to be interpreted as differences relative to visual noise the unit change from the auditory to visual modalities; and 2) the Class coefficient to be interpreted as the difference between the noise and scrambled stimuli, and as the difference between the scrambled and natural stimuli; and 3) the Object Category coefficient to be
+&lt;sup>30 These coding schemes allows 1) the Modality coefficient to be interpreted as the unit change from the auditory to visual modalities; 2) the Class coefficient to be interpreted as the difference between the noise and scrambled stimuli, and as the difference between the scrambled and natural stimuli; and 3) the Category coefficient to be interpreted as the unit change from the household objects to famous people stimuli.
+The intercept will thus be interpreted as the grand mean of the auditory and visual modalities; of the noise, scrambled, and natural stimuli; and of the household-object and famous-people stimuli.